 No Money to Travel?

 I feel you on the lack of money.
 I have been that broke college student.
 I have been that person working three jobs so I can have a little fun.
-I have spent over a year on multiple occasions prioritizing my extra funds into my savings account for atrip.
-I wish I had a dollar for all of the days I’ve spent saving traveling money.
+I have spent over a year on multiple occasions prioritizing my extra funds into my savings account for a trip.
+I wish I had a dollar for all of the days I’ve spent saving for travel money.
 That right there could probably pay for a vacation.
 Don’t be thinking all of my travel is first class.
 That would be nice all of the time, yes, but going budget is better than not going at all, right?
-If need be, I do provide budget tips on my individual Global Destination pages or in some of my travel blogs, like 5 Basic Tips for the Novice International Tourist.
-Feel better knowing you can afford it?
+If need be, I do provide budget tips on my individual global Travel Guides or in some of my travel blogs, like 5 Basic Tips for the Novice International Tourist.
+Feel better knowing you can afford to travel?

 Afraid to Travel Solo?

 I don’t feel you on the not going because you’re “solo”, however.
 If you truly want to make travel a priority, then you will find a way.
 Am I advocating you dump your significant other because he/she doesn’t want to travel?
 Well… No, absolutely not.
 What I will say is that I hope you will not make that an excuse not to go yourself.